-They travel in herds as this provides protection from predators, but also because they are very gregarious animals.
+They travel in herds as this protects them from predators and because they are gregarious animals.

-Herds are led by matriarchs and are mostly made up of cows and their calves.
+Matriarchs lead heards made up mostly of cows and their calves.
 One or two dominant males join these herds and take their pick of the females during mating season.